JamieScanlon/AugmentKit/readme.md

 #### Alpha-Release Project Goals

+- [ ] Remove and Update methods for augmented objects
 - [ ] Refinements to UIControls and interactions including exposing tap and other gestures, smoothing
 - [x] Mechanism for surfacing the state of the world and the renderer so it can be surfaced to the user
 - [x] Mechanism for surfacing errors